KAMATHAM19/Signing-off-Timing-Analysis/README.md

 <a name="crosstalk-and-noise"></a>
 ## Crosstalk and Noise

+Crosstalk - The coupling capacitors can lead to delays in the signal propagation time and can affect the timing of the signals in the neighboring lines, leading to potential signal integrity issues.

+1. Crosstalk - Impacting Delays
+  * Noise can caused by coupling of switching activity of he victim with switching activity of the agressor.
+2. Crosstalk - glitches
+ * A steady signal net can have a glitch due to charge transferred by the switching.

 <a name="clock-gating-checks"></a>
 ## Clock gating checks
+* A signal can control the path of the clock at a cell
+* The signal must be used as clock downstream
+    * feed a flop or latch clock pin
+    * feed output port
+    * feed generated clock
+ * Active high clock gating checks - occurs on `AND` and `NAND` cells
+ * Active low clock gating checks - occurs on `OR` and `NOR` cells

 <a name="async-pins-checks"></a>
 ## Async pins checks
+* Assertion is asynchronous event or no reation with clock
+* De-assertion causes flop to become dependent on clock (Due to the unknown state, timing checks must be performed)
 <a name="lab-4"></a>
 ## Lab - 4